Looking for the best picnic spots in London? We’ve got you covered – all you need to do is bring the food.

 Though, London is filled with so many brilliant picnic spots that wherever you are in the capital, you’re never too far from a patch of greenery that’s perfect for whacking out the picnic hamper and a mountain of snacks.

 Ready?
-Here’s a run-down of my favourite London picnic spots.
+Here’s a run-down of our favourite London picnic spots.

 Best Picnic Spots in London